Thank you for your interest in supporting academic and outreach programs of UW-Marathon County!

 EATS (Educational Assistance Through Scholarships)

-This annual fundraising event, held the first Saturday in March, involves an evening of fine gourmet foods donated by local chefs, plus a silent auction of unique items.
+This annual fundraising event, which is now held on the first Saturday in October, involves an evening of fine gourmet foods donated by local chefs, plus a silent auction of unique items.
 All proceeds are awarded in scholarships to UWMC students.

 For more information, please visit the EATS website.